What Can You Do With a Public Health Degree?

-If you're interested in getting to the root of health issues that impact large populations of people, creating ways to improve those populations' health and encourage healthy behaviors, an undergraduate public health degree or a master's in public health from Southern New Hampshire University (SNHU) might be for you.
+Suppose you're interested in getting to the root of health issues that impact large populations of people, creating ways to improve the health of those populations and encouraging healthy behaviors.
+In that case, a Bachelor of Science (BS) in Public Health might be for you.

 "Public health looks at populations.
 It doesn't look at individuals," Bisaillon said.
 "It's not a clinical program.
 It's not a clinical field.
-Public health looks at whole populations and what diseases are out there and where they came from.
+Public health looks at whole populations and what diseases are out there, and where they came from.
 They look at all the ways that disease and conditions take place and how to prevent them."

 Where you'll work is equally varied.
-While many public health workers are employed by local, county or federal government agencies, many more work for hospitals or other medical facilities, nonprofit organizations or managed care groups.
+While many public health workers are employed by local, county or federal government agencies, many more also work for hospitals or other medical facilities, nonprofit organizations or managed care groups.